Iceland: Women’s Adventure South Coast + Snaefellsnes Peninsula – (July 28-August 5, 2022)

 Today we head further east for an adventurous day.
 We enter the Skaftafell National Park where we will hike up to the Svartifoss waterfall.
 We continue to Fjallsárlón lagoon where we will go on an exciting boat trip among the floating icebergs.
 After lunch we head for the famous Jökulsárlón Glacier Lake, filled with icebergs and we will walk along the picturesque Diamond Beach before returning to our accommodations in Kirkjubæjarklaustur for the second night.
 (B)

 ►Day 7: Glacier Walk & Skogafoss

 Today we have an exciting activity.
-We will explore the beautiful black beach at Vík and then we go by bus of foot to take picture of the famous DC10 plane wreck.
 A short drive brings us to the glacier Sólheimajökull where we will be equipped with crampons and ice ax and a specialist glacier guide takes us on a walk up to the ever changing glacier.
 After this unique experience we visit the majestic waterfall Skógafoss before heading for our accommodation in the country guesthouse Vatnsholt near Selfoss.
 (B)

 We drive to the small village of Stokkseyri where we will have an exciting two-hour sea kayak tour down to the sea.
 On our way, back to Reykjavik we stop at of the geothermal village of Hveragerði we go for a short hike among the numerous hot springs and boiling mud pools of Grændalur, a magical place.
 If the weather is nice, we can take a dip in the hot river.
 Arrival in Reykjavik in the the evening.
 (B)